 The Loomis Residence

 Shortly after Benjamin and Estella Loomis deeded their property to the national park, they sold their hotel in Viola and built a small summer across the present-day plaza from the museum.
 Under the terms of their gift deed, they retained the right to a lifetime lease on the property.
 The small lease was just big enough to accommodate their home and a photo and art store, in which they sold film, cameras, pictures, and postcards.
-Mr. Loomis lived until 1935.
+B.F. lived until 1935.
 Upon her death in 1953, Estella donated the Loomis residence to the park.